tr414/credit-o-cube/README.md

     <li>Implement user authentication and session management using Spring Security</li>
     <li>Design and build the business logic to allow installment payments on credit card transactions</li>
     <li>Design and build the business logic to calculate cashback, generate bills, and apply late payment fees for bills that are not paid on time</li>
+    <li>Build a system to retrieve forex data from an API, to allow foreign currency transactions on the credit card.</li>
 </ul>

 Some resources I used to help me along the way:<br>